Glenjamin120/Technical_Art_2108002/Anti_Aliasing/AA_Dev_Journal.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5pfEjXz_YRs?si=p2ieM_pvpWxBXJzD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YFO_xAyOVYY?si=6sBNenkIXFSmZSJu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## **Reflection**
+### What went well
+- I learnt a lot about Anti Aliasing and how it can be used for different applications
+- I was able to implement different types of AA and research about new types I haven't heard about before

+### What would I do differently
+- I would try to show a bigger difference in my examples

 ## **Bibliography**